Large-scale JPEG steganalysis using hybrid deep-learning framework: Introduction

-In this paper, we proposed a hybrid deep-learning framework for large-scale JPEG steganalysis.
-We firstly prove that the two crucial components of rich models, i.e. the convolutional kernels used to extract diverse noise residuals and the threshold quantizers used to reduce model complexity, cannot be efficiently learned by CNNs.
-Based on theoretical analysis, our proposed framework combines the bottom hand-crafted convolutional kernels and threshold quantizers pairs with the upper compact deep-learning model.
-Extensive experiments conducted on a large-scale dataset extracted from ImageNet~\cite{imagenet_website} show that the performance of our proposed framework is superior to both rich-model-based steganalyzers and other deep-learning-based steganalyzers in the literature.
-Furthermore, the proposed hybrid deep-learning framework exhibits good properties, including good transfer ability among different steganographic algorithms and insensitivity to the alteration of JPEG blocking artifact.
+In this paper, we proposed a generic hybrid deep-learning framework for large-scale JPEG steganalysis.
+Our proposed framework combines the bottom hand-crafted convolutional kernels and threshold quantizers pairing with the upper compact deep-learning model.
+Experimental evidences and theoretical reflections are provided to show the rationale of our proposed framework.
+Furthermore, we have conducted extensive experiments on a large-scale dataset extracted from ImageNet~\cite{imagenet_website} to demonstrate the capacity of our proposed generic framework under different scenarios.

 The rest of the paper is organized as follows.
-Sect.~\ref{sec:2} provides a theoretical foundation of our approach and then describes the proposed hybrid deep-learning framework in detail.
-Results of experiments conducted on ImageNet images are presented in Sect.~\ref{sec:3}.
-Finally, we make a conclusion in Sect.~\ref{sec:4}.
+In Sect.~\ref{sec:proposed}, we describe the proposed hybrid deep-learning framework in detail, and provide experimental and theoretical testimonies to support its rationale.
+Results of experiments conducted on large-scale datasets are presented in Sect.~\ref{sec:exp}.
+Finally, we make a conclusion in Sect.~\ref{sec:concluding}.